-Co-administration of ketoconazole with ticagrelor increased ticagrelor $C{max}$ and AUC equal to 2.4-fold and 7.3-fold, respectively.
-The $C{max}$ and AUC of the active metabolite were reduced by 89% and 56%, respectively.
-Other strong inhibitors of CYP3A4 (clarithromycin, nefazodone, ritonavir, and atazanavir) would be expected to have similar effects and their concomitant use with BRILINTA is contraindicated (see sections Contraindications and Special warnings and special precautions for use).
+Co-administration of ketoconazole with ticagrelor increased ticagrelor C{max} and AUC equal to 2.4-fold and 7.3-fold, respectively.
+The C{max} and AUC of the active metabolite were reduced by 89% and 56%, respectively.
+Other strong inhibitors of CYP3A4 (clarithromycin, nefazodone, ritonavir, and atazanavir) would be expected to have similar effects and their concomitant use with BRILINTA is contraindicated (see section Contraindications and Special warnings and special precautions for use).